claudia1462656918/MSiA-Value-Chain-Project/README.md

 ## Project Charter

-**Vision**: Evaluate area of improv3ment for marketing improvements and increase bank clients’ interest in subscribing the bank's financial product
+**Vision**: Evaluate area of improvement for marketing improvements and increase bank clients’ interest in subscribing the bank's financial product

 **Mission**: Drive subscription of term deposit by using data of clients and last contact of current campaign of the Portuguese bank to inform targeting decision